 - Career advancement: Additional endorsements can translate into more options and opportunities for advancement.
 The reading endorsement will prepare you to offer instruction in the area of literacy, which will affect all other content areas throughout a child’s education.

 When you finish the endorsement, you will be ready to pass the Washington Educator Skills Test (WEST-E ®) and will be considered highly qualified to teach reading in a classroom setting or become a reading specialist.

-Get in touch with a CityU adviser to see where CityU can take you.
+Get in touch with a CityU advisor to see where CityU can take you.

 A Q&A with Sue Seiber, Associate Program Director